instil/harness-feature-flag-mobile-testing/README.md

 `xcodebuild test -project apple/Harness.xcodeproj -scheme HarnessUITests -destination 'platform=iOS Simulator,name=iPhone 14' | xcpretty --report html`

-xcpretty can also be used to produce a JUnit-style XML report compatible with Jenkins and TeamCity CI.
+xcpretty can also be used to produce a JUnit-style XML report compatible with CI systems.
-If running xcpretty on a CI like Travis or Jenkins, you may want to exit with same status code as xcodebuild.
+If running xcpretty on a CI system, you may want to exit with same status code as xcodebuild.
 CI systems usually use status codes to determine if the build has failed.

 `xcodebuild test -project apple/Harness.xcodeproj -scheme HarnessUITests -destination 'platform=iOS Simulator,name=iPhone 14' | xcpretty --report junit && exit ${PIPESTATUS[0]}`